ATTPC/attpc_sentry/README.md

-`disk` is the name of the disk (for AT-TPC typically this is "Macintosh HD"), `path` is the path to which the DAQ writes data, `experiment` is the unqiue experiment name (something like "e22508"), and `run_number` is the current run number.
+`disk` is the name of the disk (for AT-TPC typically this is "Macintosh HD"), `path` is the path to which the DAQ writes data, `experiment` is the unqiue experiment name (something like "e22508"), and `run_number` is the current run number. *Note*: `/backup` has slightly different behavior to the others.
+The only fields that are used are `experiment` and `run_number`; the path and disk are automatically set to match the expected AT-TPC workstation configuration.

-Both endpoints return the status as the following JSON:
+All endpoints return the status as the following JSON:

 ```json
 {